HoffsMH/ex-tl/taskell.md

     * [ ] possibly startx
     * [ ] possibly jrnl
 - jrnl lock is no longer jrnl specific
+- jrnl lock is really buggy now that its been fixed lol

 ## Waiting on Something